-The join type defines the logic according to which the two tables are linked.
-Here, too, we are guided by the usual terms of relational contexts:
+The Join Type defines the logic used to join the two tables.
+Here, too, we are guided by the usual terms of relational connections:

-The result has only the rows for which there is an equivalent in both tables.
+The result contains only the rows where there is a match in both tables.
 This is the most common method.
-However, rows are lost if there are rows in the left or right table that do not correspond in the other table.
+However, rows will be lost if there are rows in the left or right table that do not have a match in the other table.

-No lines are lost.
-If there are no corresponding rows in the left or right tables, the columns of the other table remain empty.
+No rows will be lost.
+If there are rows without a match in the left or right table, the columns of the other table will remain empty in this case.

-The rows of the left table are retained completely.
-The rows of the right table only find their way into the result if they have an equivalent on the left.
+The rows of the left table are completely preserved.
+The rows of the right table only find their way into the result if they have a counterpart on the left.

-The rows of the right table are retained completely.
-The rows in the left table only find their way into the result if they have an equivalent on the right.
+The rows of the right table are completely preserved.
+The rows of the left table only find their way into the result if they have a counterpart on the right side.

-The following example shows a real full join.
-The first row only exists in the original table, so the location remains empty.
-The last row is missing in the original table, so the customer and location are displayed from the right table.
-All other columns are either empty or 0 (depending on whether they are a string or a number).
+The following example nicely shows a real full join.
+The first row is only present in the original table, so the location remains empty.
+The last row is missing in the original table, so the customer and location from the right table are displayed.
+All other columns are either empty or 0 (depending on whether it is a string or a number).

-You can join not only data sources, but of course also other data flows
+You can join not only data sources, but of course other dataflows as well.